-The humerus is rotated out of the plane of the torso so that it points backwards (posteriorly).
-This motion is the opposite of flexion, but still occurs in the sagittal plane.
+The humerus is rotated out of the plane of the torso so that it points backward (posteriorly).
+This motion is the opposite of flexion but still occurs in the sagittal plane.
 The glenohumeral joint undergoes extension while the athlete pulls during freestyle.

 Internal rotation of the Glenohumeral joint

 Internal rotation of the arm is most easily observed when the elbow and shoulder are held at a 90-degree angle of flexion.
 Internal rotation occurs when the arm is rotated at the shoulder so that the fingers change from pointing straight forward to pointing towards (perpendicular) the ground.
 This motion occurs during the catch phase of freestyle while the swimmer achieves an early vertical catch.

 External rotation of the Glenohumeral joint

 External rotation of the glenohumeral joint is the opposite of internal rotation of the arm.
 External rotation occurs when the arm is rotated at the shoulder so that the fingers change from pointing straight forward to pointing towards (perpendicular) the ceiling.
 This motion is rarely utilized in swimming and can lead to muscular imbalances between the internal and external rotator muscles.

 The position as the forearm moves from the palms facing the body to the palm facing away from the body (like when you hold an objection).

 The position as the forearm moves from the palms facing away from the body to the palm facing towards the body (throwing away prunes).

 First class lever

 When two forces are applied on either side of an axis and the fulcrum lies between the effort and the load.
 For example, a seesaw or the triceps at elbow joint.